Pylons/pyramid/docs/narr/views.rst

    config.add_renderer(name='amf', factory='my.package.MyAMFRenderer')

-Adding the above code to your application startup configuration will allow you to use the ``my.package.MyAMFRenderer`` renderer factory implementation in view configurations by referring to it as ``amf`` in the ``renderer`` attribute of a :term:`view configuration`:
+Adding the above code to your application startup configuration will allow you to use the ``my.package.MyAMFRenderer`` renderer factory implementation in view configurations.
+Your application can use this renderer by specifying ``amf`` in the ``renderer`` attribute of a :term:`view configuration`:

 .. code-block:: python
    :linenos: